elliottsmith/abctoa/maya/AbcMilkExport/README.txt

 ==========================================================================

-Building the AbcMilkImport plug-in
+Building the AbcMilkExport plug-in
 ------------------------------

-Before building the AbcMilkImport plug-in, one needs to manually unzip the following file:
+Before building the AbcMilkExport plug-in, one needs to manually unzip the following file:
     devkit/Alembic/include/AlembicPrivate/boost.zip
 to create the hierarchy: